[Note – this article about a Gratitude Journal was originally written in 2012, and has been updated several times to keep it relevant and timely!]

 I have been keeping a Gratitude Journal for some time now.
 Even though it has been in different forms, I have found that I feel empty when I am not using one.
 Have you ever kept one?
 While I am asking questions, do you know what one is?

 What is a Gratitude Journal?

-Now that you have an idea of what it is physically, let me tell you what it REALLY is.
+Now that you have an idea of what it is physically let me tell you what it REALLY is.
 A gratitude journal will become one of your most treasured items you possess!
-Within your journal, you will be writing down all the things for which you are grateful.
+Within your journal, you will write down all the things you are grateful for.

-Your journaling can be something that is structured, such as writing down all the things for which you are grateful that occurred in the day; this writing can be the last thing you do before going to sleep.
+Your journaling can be something that is structured, such as writing down all the things that occurred in the day for which you are grateful; this writing can be the last thing you do before going to sleep.
 Or, as something comes into your mind, you can simply write it down.
-You can take time to write down as many things as you think at one sitting, or simply as they come into your thoughts.
+You can write down as many things as you think in one sitting or simply as they come into your thoughts.
 Your Gratitude Journal should always be readily accessible so when the inspiration hits you, you have the ability to capture the thought!

 As you interact during the day, think about what you can journal about – this will often put you in a more gratitude-filled mood.
 When you are searching for gratitude, you will easily find it.
 When you spot something, write it down.
 You can date each entry or just keep it free-flowing.
 If you want to personalize it, you can include pictures you have taken to help immortalize the moment.

 If you ever feel like you have had a miserable day and nothing seems to be going your way, simply open up your Gratitude Journal and start to read what you have written.
 After reading a few things, your mood and spirit will shift 180 degrees and help put you back into having an Attitude of Gratitude.